yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/GTK+_Graphics_Framework.rst

     This subsection provides details on the GTK+ graphics frameworks

 #######################
-GTK+ Graphics Framework
+GTK+ graphics framework
 #######################

 GTK+, or the GIMP Toolkit, is a multi-platform toolkit for creating graphical user interfaces.
 Offering a complete set of widgets, GTK+ is suitable for projects ranging from small one-off tools to complete application suites.

-Please refer to `<https://www.gtk.org/>`_ for additional details on GTK+.
+See `<https://www.gtk.org/>`_ for additional details on GTK+.

 The PSDK target file system includes the pre-built GTK+ libraries under :file:`/usr/lib` for GTK+3 over Wayland support.
 There is also a comprehensive